rafmacalaba/give-me-some-credit-kaggle/README.md

 5. output logs can be found in output.logs

 #CREDITS
-pipeline was copied via https://github.com/avsolatorio/world-bank-pover-t-tests-solution which was originally written in python 2. so I made changes to be used it in python 3.
+pipeline reference https://github.com/avsolatorio/world-bank-pover-t-tests-solution which was originally written in python 2. so I made changes to be used it in python 3.

 Thanks to Aivin Solatorio https://github.com/avsolatorio for answering questions regarding the overall process.